 Create a cryptocurrency on top of an existing protocol

-If you have decided to build a token you can make use of the smart contracts functionalities of networks like Ethereum and NEO.
-With ERC-20, respectively NEP-5, you can set up your token pretty quickly without needing too much technical skill.
+If you have decided to build a token, you can make use of the smart contract’s functionalities of networks like Ethereum and NEO.
+With ERC-20, respectively NEP-5, you can quickly set up your token without needing too much technical skill.

 Create a cryptocurrency by forking an Existing Blockchain

 While launching a blockchain, you don’t have to reinvent the wheel.
 You can simply take the open-source code of an existing blockchain and add modifications to serve your own purposes.

 For example, the open-source code of Bitcoin was released in January 2009.
 Since then, anyone can launch his own private cryptocurrency based on it.